HKMA intervenes as Hong Kong dollar hits weak end of trading band

-HONG KONG (Reuters) - Hong Kong’s central bank intervened in the market for the first time since 2015 after its currency hit the weaker end of its trading range, nudging up a key lending rate that could pressure borrowing costs.
+HONG KONG (Reuters) - Hong Kong’s central bank intervened in the market for the first time since 2015 after its currency hit the weaker end of its trading range, nudging up a key lending rate that could push borrowing costs higher.

 “I reiterate that the HKMA will buy Hong Kong dollars (HKD) and sell U.S. dollars at 7.85 level to ensure that the HKD exchange rate will not weaken beyond 7.8500,” Norman Chan, chief executive of the Hong Kong Monetary Authority (HKMA), said in a statement.

-In U.S. trading hours, the central bank bought HK$2.442 billion (£218.6 million) of Hong Kong dollars from the foreign exchange market as the local currency hit the weaker end of its trading range.
+In U.S. trading hours, the HKMA stepped into the currency market and bought HK$3.038 billion ($387.01 million) in Hong Kong dollars on Friday, as the local currency hit the weaker end of its trading range.

 This was the first time since the current trading band was introduced in 2005 that the weak-side convertibility undertaking (CU) at 7.85 to keep the Hong Kong dollar closely pegged to the U.S. currency had been triggered.